Fee Policy Academic Year 2019-20

 Students who find it necessary to cancel their registration or to withdraw from all classes after enrolling for any academic term are required to follow the University’s official withdrawal procedures.
 Failure to follow formal University procedures may result in an obligation to pay fees as well as the assignment of failing grades in all courses and the need to apply for readmission before being permitted to enroll in another academic term.
 Information on canceling registration and withdrawal procedures is available from the Office of the Registrar, Student Services Building, (707) 654-1201.

 Students who receive financial aid funds must consult with the Financial Aid Office prior to withdrawing from the university regarding any required return or repayment of grant or loan assistance received for that academic term or payment period.
 Students who have received financial aid and withdraw from the institution during the academic term or payment period may need to return or repay some or all of the funds received, which may result in a debt owed to the institution.

 The most current information can be found at the Office of the Registrar website or the Office of Financial Aid website.

 Refund of Tuition and Mandatory Fees, Including Nonresident Tuition

-Regulations governing the refund of mandatory fees, including nonresident tuition and tuition assistance for students enrolling at the California State University are included in Section 41802 of Title 5, California Code of Regulations.
-For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.
+Regulations governing the refund of mandatory fees, including nonresident tuition and tuition assistance for students enrolling at the California State University Maritime Academy are included in Section 41802 of Title 5, California Code of Regulations.
+For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University Maritime Academy.
 Refunds of fees and tuition charges for self-support, special session, and extended education programs/courses at the California State University Maritime Academy are governed by a separate policy established by the University, available at Extended Learning.